Half a Glass

 NZ$500.00

-I wove their words with my own internal dialogues (everyone has an inner critic right!), resulting in a true collaboration.
+These words are collected from friends who have experienced various depression or anxiety, friends who work in the social sector helping people who experience mental health issues on a daily basis and online sources offering advice on how to live with depression.
+I wove their words with my own internal dialogues resulting in a true collaboration.
 My friends were very honest with their words, sharing personal journeys, rather than the professional story I was expecting.
 I'm grateful for their trust and honesty.
+We covered the real things we say when in a low mood and what might help us come out of those low zones.

 The words are configured in both an intentional and unintentional way.
 We can all read things differently, it’s up to the viewer to put the words together.
 The top and bottom of this piece are the extreme zones.
-I found the under drawing the most difficult to work on.
-As I painted, I decided it is ok to ‘be’ anywhere
+I found the under drawing the most difficult to work on as the words had far more impact than anticipated.
+As I painted, I decided it is ok to be anywhere in these 'zones', with whatever thought pattern is in process.
+To give myself permission, allow space, time, friendship with all the thought patterns, be in nature, challenge the thought patterns - whatever helps create internal acceptance.

 DIMENSIONS: 1,000mm x 1,000mm (wxh), 36mm deep